 The Ravenglass & Eskdale Railway is one of the oldest and longest narrow gauge railways in England, known affectionately as La’al Ratty meaning “ little railway “ in olde Cumbrian dialect.
-It was 100 years ago in April 1913 that the original 3ft line closed and in 1915 the new 15in La’al Ratty was born.
-The heritage steam engines transport passengers from Ravenglass , the only coastal village in the Lake District National Park and of huge significance in Roman times, being a significant last defence point of the infamous Hadrians Wall, to Dalegarth for Boot some 210ft above sea level.
+It was 104 years ago in April 1913 that the original 3ft line closed and in 1915 the new 15in La’al Ratty was born.
+The heritage steam engines transport passengers from Ravenglass, the only coastal village in the Lake District National Park and of huge significance in Roman times, being an important last defence point of the infamous Hadrians Wall, to Dalegarth for Boot some 210ft above sea level.

-The journey itself was one of Wainwright favourites crossing through seven miles of spectacular scenery within sight of England’s highest mountains, the Scafell Range.
-The journey takes 40 minutes up the line from the protected nature reserves of the Ravenglass Estuary through ancient woodlands and fells of the Eskdale Valley.
+The journey itself was one of Wainwright's favourites; crossing through seven miles of spectacular scenery within sight of England’s highest mountains, the Scafell Range.
+The journey takes 40 minutes up the line from the protected nature reserves of the Ravenglass Estuary through ancient woodlands to the fells of the Eskdale Valley.
 En route keep your eyes peeled for Greylag Geese, Curlew, Shelduck, Red Squirrels and Buzzards.
 The cosy covered and open top carriages provide the best of comfort and views as you travel up the line.
-On arrival there is something for everyone, with our cafe serving home made treats and gift shop with plenty of trails and walks to explore in this beautiful corner of the Lake District National Park.
+On arrival at Dalegarth there is something for everyone, with our cafe serving home made treats, a gift shop with plenty of pocket money gifts as well as great trails and walks to explore in this beautiful corner of the Lake District National Park.
 ‘Britain’s Favourite View’, Wastwater is just around the corner.

 This is the just the start of your adventure right here!